zahramousavi930/-Restaurant-booking-system/README.md

 users can leave comment, signup , login, reset password, reservation with forms and they can access to their reserve info in shopping cart or panel.

+User Registration and Authentication: Users can register, log in, and log out without any issues.

+Testing: Detailed testing write-ups are provided in the GitHub repository, documenting the test scenarios, methodologies, and results.

 commens and food:

 after create food admin must active it to show in Maine page. user after leav comment admin could ready it and then show it to main page.

 Custom 404 Error:

 A custom 404 error page is implemented to provide a user-friendly experience when a page is not found.